Staff Spotlight: Cameron Green, Program Coordinator

 TEP: What advice can you offer new clients?

-Cameron: I always recommend to clients starting out in the program that they be open to the possibility that all parts of it will add some value to them, even if it doesn’t always seem that way.
+Cameron: I always recommend to clients starting out in the program that they are open to the possibility that all parts of it will add some value to them, even if it doesn’t always seem that way.
 I also remind clients to be open to the process of recovery, since a lot of days it can feel overwhelming or daunting.

 TEP: How do you motivate clients?